 The garden occupies approximately one acre.
 There is a large pond and 200 foot stream with two wetland areas in the stream.
 All the plants are California Native Plants.
 Most of the plants are applicable for home use due to their ability to attract birds and butterflies, their beauty and fragrance.
 Many of the plants were used by California Indians, a topic of 3rd grade history.
 There is a sitting area for group talks and benches throughout the nature center.
 An interpretive center serves as a mini-museum and area to obtain information by homeowners on native plants.

-Due to the pond there is an eight foot fence around the garden.
-It is open to the public the first Saturday of April-June and September-November from 9:00-noon.
+Due to the pond, there is an eight-foot fence around the garden.
+It is open to the public the second weekend of March - November, 9 AM - noon Saturday and 1-3 PM Sunday.
 It is also open by appointment by contacting the director, Jeanne Carter, at firstname.lastname@example.org.
 Volunteer maintenance is done most Saturday mornings during the school year and the public is welcome to walk around on their own.
 Informational flyers about plants and other topics are available on-site as well.

 On Chapman coming from the 55 fwy go to Esplanade.
 Turn left.
 Approximately 100 yds north there is a double gate into a parking lot.
 Go into the parking lot.
 On Chapman coming from the hills, go to Esplanade.
 Turn right and go the 100 yds. north.